museumcomputernetwork/mcn-2020-git-haiku/index.md

-Chirping of the quails
+In the cicada's cry
-The fragrant blossoms remain.
+from cold streamlets for the sea
-Stabs the darkness
+Waterfall music